JoaoHigino/SandraHomeOrganization/README.md

 Sandra Home and Organization is a cleaning company based in Malmo, Sweden.
 With this project we try to show all of our different services to new costumers.

-For example; Love Running is a site that hopes to help keep people motivated to meet up for runs on a regular basis in Dublin, Ireland.
-The site will be targeted toward runners who are looking for a way to socialise and keep themselves fit.
-Love Running will be useful for runners to see exactly when and where they should be to join the running club.

 ![diferent views](https://user-images.githubusercontent.com/111378728/189607060-536239aa-b4d5-4c34-a5a3-bab321840271.png)